 Most of our current active projects take advantage of Jenkins Pipelines.
 Although we’ve made great strides in simplifying and streamlining our project pipelines, code duplication is still a problem between project.
 We’re exploring Pipeline Plugins as a possible tool for sharing core functionality between projects.
 We’re also looking into approaches to provide more isolated access to credentials within our pipeline stages.

 CI/CD is about continuous improvement.
 We’ll continue to improve our process for testing and release to help us deliver value faster.
-If you want to know more about how we use Conjur and Jenkins, come join the conversation in our public Slack channel.
+If you want to know more about how we use Conjur and Jenkins, come join the conversation on the CyberArk Commons.
 We’d love to hear your story.